Bangladesh–Jordan relations

 Bangladesh–Jordan relations refer to the bilateral relations between Bangladesh and Jordan.
 Both countries are members of the Non-Aligned Movement, the Organisation of Islamic Cooperation and the United Nations.

 History

-During the Indo-Pakistani War of 1971, President Nixon encouraged Jordan to send military supplies to Pakistan.
-With Nixon's permission, Jordan sent ten F-104 aircraft and was promised replacements from the United States.
-Six of Jordan's aircraft failed to return.
+During the Indo-Pakistani War of 1971, Jordan maintained a pro-Pakistani position.
+Jordan dispatched ten F-104 aircraft to Masroor Air Base in Karachi, Pakistan to bolster Pakistani air defenses late into the conflict.

+Following Bangladesh's independence in 1971, relations gradually developed as Bangladesh established diplomatic ties with several Middle Eastern countries.
+Jordan and Bangladesh formally established diplomatic relations in October 1973.
+Bangladesh subsequently joined the United Nations in September 1974.

+After establishing relations, the two countries developed ties primarily through multilateral diplomacy, including those through membership in international organizations such as the Non-Aligned Movement and the Organization of Islamic Cooperation.

+A major development of relations happened when Bangladesh established its resident embassy in Amman in 1998, which increased diplomatic engagement and fostered the development of new economic and labor ties between the two countries.

+In 2023, Bangladesh and Jordan marked the 50th anniversary of the establishment of diplomatic relations, emphasizing continued cooperation in economic, political, and social fields.

 Agricultural cooperation

 In 2011, Bangladesh and Jordan signed a memorandum of understanding on agricultural cooperation.
 According to the MoU, the two countries "will exchange scientific materials and information and exchange visits of scientists and engineers in the areas of agricultural science and technology, field level extension, agricultural production and agro-processing."
 Under the MoU, Bangladesh and Jordan plan to form a joint working group consisting of experts from both countries to facilitate cooperation in the sector.